How do you rebuild and build better? After bushfires and beyond?

 However, sometimes the opportunity to think differently, and take the chance to create something new … be it a different type of home, a different location on the site, a different location altogether … can be a better outcome for those involved.

-Other guests include David Keane from Solve My Claim.
+Our first guest is David Keane from Solve My Claim.

 David Keane has been in the insurance industry for over 24 years now, and he created Solve My Claim to help and assist homeowners navigate their insurance claims and disputes.